bwug/Microcontroller-Board/README.md

-# Microcontroller Board
+<h1>Microcontroller Board</h1>
-## Designed for signal integrity
+<h6>Designed for signal integrity</h6>

-This board connects a PIC16 or PIC18 microcontroller to a series of LED and resistor combos, this board was designed for university work though is more than viable for real-world testing applications due to the simplicity of individual pin testing
+This board connects a _PIC16_ or _PIC18_ microcontroller to a series of LED and resistor combos, this board was designed for university work though is more than viable for real-world testing applications due to the simplicity of individual pin testing

 The goal of this design was to produce a small board which used different design principles taught throughout first semester to have great signal integrity